-System of ragi intensification for getting higher grain yield, Nutrient uptake and Economics on ragi crop as influenced by Age of seedlings and Crop geometry
+System of ragi intensification for getting higher grain yield, Nutrient uptake and Economic benefit on ragi crop as influenced by Age of seedlings and Crop geometry

 Abstract

 Finger millet is called as drought man crop, owing to its capability to withstand water stress, nutrition stress and warming stress.
 The productivity of finger millet under dry land conditions is low owing to low yielding varieties and poor management practices.
 Method of planting or establishment and planting geometry plays important role in harnessing the resources to fullest potential.
 A study was carried out at Agricultural and Horticultural Research Station, Honnavile to evaluate the performance of rainfed finger millet (Var.
 ML-365) in system of ragi intensification, SRI) of planting at different crop geometry (One to two seedlings per hill, guni method) during the kharif season in 2024-25.
 The experiment was assigned twelve treatments, laid out in split plot design with three replications.
 The treatments included: Main plots: 3 Age of seedlings; M1: 14 days old seedlings, M2: 21 days old seedlings, M3: 28 days old seedlings in ‘Guni’ method; Subplots: 4 planting geometries; S1: 20 × 20 cm, S2: 25 × 25 cm, S3: 30 × 30 cm, S4: 35× 35 cm and S5: 30 x 10 cm.
 The results showed that number of ear heads, finger length and ear head weight were significantly higher in 28 DAT (Days after transplanting) compared to 14 & 21 DAT.
-The grain yield (3017 kg ha-1), straw yield (4801.20 kg ha-1) were significantly enhanced by 28 DAT compared to different age of transplanting combinations but in case of crop geometry, 35x35 cm recorded highest grain yield (2718.67 kg ha-1) and straw yield (4222.67 kg ha-1).
-The nutrient uptake (N, P and K) and B-C ratio were also higher in ‘guni’ method at 28 DAT and 35 x 35 cm spacing geometry but N availability after the harvest of the crop was lower in 35 x 35 cm spacing compared to other planting geometry.
+The grain yield (3017 kg ha-1), straw yield (4801.20 kg ha-1) were significantly enhanced by 28 DAT compared to different age of transplanting combinations but in case of crop geometry, 35×35 cm recorded highest grain yield (2718.67 kg ha-1) and straw yield (4222.67 kg ha-1).
+The nutrient uptake (N, P and K) and B-C ratio were also higher in ‘guni’ method at 28 DAT and 35 × 35 cm spacing geometry but N availability after the harvest of the crop was lower in 35 × 35 cm spacing compared to other planting geometry.
 Hence, it can be concluded that transplanting of 28 days old seedlings in ‘guni’ method with 35 × 35 cm spacing performed better than mere transplanting of 14 & 21 days old seedlings in finger millet to achieve higher yield and straw yield.

 Keywords: Economics, Finger millet, ‘Guni’ method, Plant Uptake, Yield attributes, Yield.